Meeshbhoombah/apcs/algorithmic_analysis.md

 deny that claim?

 First, let's consider how she came to the conclusion.
-It's likely that she first took into account a number of factors that could potentially effect the walk:
+It's likely that she first took into account a number of factors that could feasibly effect the walk from Point A to Point B:
 - Distance
 - Potential red lights
 - Cars